jacquietran/benita-phd-study3/10-impact_of_inflight_sleep_tournament_sleep.md

-# Impact of in-flight sleep on tournament sleep {#inflightsleepandtournamentsleep}
+# Impact of flight on tournament sleep {#inflightsleepandtournamentsleep}

 <span style="color: red; font-weight: bold;">TO DO:</span> Conduct assumption tests.
 Given that the assumption testing for RQ3 (correlation analysis) showed that *"many variables across the load, sleep, jetlag, and well-being measures do not approximate normal"*, we proceed for now on the basis that assumption testing for RQ2 will show similar results.